TheBeepSheepTeam/FNF-VsFoxa3.0New/README.md

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Kooker Engine!*
+after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Foxa Engine!*

 ## Customization: